zopefoundation/zope.interface/docs/README.rst

    >>> @zope.interface.implementer(ICustomAdapt)
    ... class CustomAdapt(object):
    ...     pass
    >>> ICustomAdapt('a string')
    'a string'
    >>> ICustomAdapt(CustomAdapt())
    <CustomAdapt object at ...>

-.. seealso:: :func:`zope.interface.interfacemethod`
+.. seealso:: :func:`zope.interface.interfacemethod`, which explains
+   how to override functions in interface definitions and why, prior to Python 3.6, the zero-argument version of `super` cannot be used.

 .. [#create] The main reason we subclass ``Interface`` is to cause the
              Python class statement to create an interface, rather